-DHCP / BOOTP Relay
+DHCP/BOOTP Relay

 The BOOTP hops count limit allows the maximum number of hops (routers) that the BOOTP messages can be relayed through to be set.
 If a packet's hop count is more than the hop count limit, the packet is dropped.
 The range is between 1 and 16 hops, with a default value of 4.
-The relay time threshold sets the minimum time (in seconds) that the Switch will wait before forwarding a BOOTREQUEST packet.
+The relay time threshold sets the minimum time (in seconds) that the Switch will wait before forwarding a BOOTP request packet.
 If the value in the seconds field of the packet is less than the relay time threshold, the packet will be dropped.
-The range is between 0 and 65,536 seconds, with a default value of 0 seconds.
+The range is between 0 and 65,535 seconds, with a default value of 0 seconds.

-DHCP / BOOTP Relay Information
+DHCP/BOOTP Global Settings

-To enable and configure BOOTP or DHCP on the Switch, click Configuration > DHCP/BOOTP Relay > DHCP/BOOTP Relay Global Settings:
+To enable and configure BOOTP or DHCP on the Switch, click Configuration > DHCP/BOOTP Relay > DHCP/BOOTP Global Settings:

-DHCP/BOOTP Relay Global Settings
+DHCP/Bootp Global Settings

-BOOTP Relay State Disabled 💌
+Bootp Relay Status Disabled 💌

-BOOTP Relay Hops Count Limit (1-16) 4
+Bootp Hops Count Limit(1-16) 4

-BOOTP Relay Time Threshold (0-65535) 0
+Bootp Relay Time Threshold(0-65535) 0

-and a lateral an Apply
+ゴウマネクロシア Apply

-Figure 6- 132.
-DHCP/ BOOTP Relay Global Settings window
+Figure 7-40.
+DHCP/Bootp Global Settings window

-Parameter Description BOOTP Relay State This field can be toggled between Enabled and Disabled using the pull-down menu.
+Parameter Description BOOTP Relay Status <disabled></disabled> This field can be toggled between Enabled and Disabled using the pull-down menu.
 It is used to enable or disable the BOOTP/DHCP Relay service on the Switch.
-The default is Disabled BOOTP Relay Hops Count Limit (1-16) This field allows an entry between 1 and 16 to define the maximum number of router hops BOOTP messages can be forwarded across.
+The default is Disabled BOOTP HOPS Count Limit (1-16) <4 > This field allows an entry between 1 and 16 to define the maximum number of router hops BOOTP messages can be forwarded across.
 The default hop count is 4 .
-BOOTP Relay Time Threshold (0-65535) Allows an entry between 0 and 65535 seconds, and defines the maximum time limit for routing a BOOTP/DHCP packet.
+BOOTP Relay Time Threshold (0-65535) <0> Allows an entry between 0 and 65535 seconds, and defines the maximum time limit for routing a BOOTP/DHCP packet.
 If a value of 0 is entered, the Switch will not process the value in the seconds field of the BOOTP or DHCP packet.
 If a non-zero value is entered, the Switch will use that value, along with the hop count to determine whether to forward a given BOOTP or DHCP packet.

-DHCP/BOOTP Relay Interface Settings
+DHCP/BOOTP Relay Settings

-The DHCP/ BOOTP Relay Interface Settings allow the user to set up a server, by IP address, for relaying DHCP/ BOOTP information to the Switch.
+The DHCP/BOOTP Relay settings allow the user to set up a server, by IP address, for relaying DHCP/BOOTP information to the Switch.
 The user may enter a previously configured IP interface on the Switch that will be connected directly to the DHCP/BOOTP server using the following window.
-Properly configured settings will be displayed in the BOOTP Relay Table at the bottom of the following window, once the user clicks the Add button under the Apply heading.
-The user may add up to four server IPs per IP interface on the Switch.
-Entries may be deleted by clicking it's corresponding
+Properly configured settings will be displayed in the BOOTP Relay Table at the bottom of the following window, once the user clicks the Add button.
+The user may add up to four Server IPs per IP interface on the Switch.
+Entries may be deleted by clicking its corresponding

+DHCP/Bootp Relay Settings REARENER

-Interface Server ·IP Apply
+Interface Server IP Apply

-0.0.0.0 Add
+0.0.0 0.0.0.0

+SACK. $\Delta$

-DHCP/BOOTP Relay Interface Table
+Bootp Relay Table

-DHCP/BOOTP Interface Relay Interface Table Server 1 Server 2 Server 3 Server 4
+Interface Server 1 Server 2 Server 3 Server 4

-Figure 6- 133.
-DHCP/BOOTP Relay Interface Settings and DHCP/BOOTP Relay Interface Table window
+Figure 7-41.
+DHCP/BOOTP Relay Settings window